Designing Your Event-Driven Architecture

 Before You Begin

-• Ensure that your organization has access to Event Portal 2.0.
-When you log in you should see the Designer, Catalog, and Runtime Event Manager tools under Event Management.
+• Ensure that your organization has access to Event Portal.
+When you log in you should see the Event Management tools.

 Screenshot showing the elements described in the surrounding text.

 • Ensure that you have a user role that gives you permissions for Event Portal.
-At minimum, you need the Event Portal Manager role.
+At minimum, you need the Event Portal Manager role to complete the tutorial.
 For more information, see Roles and Permissions.
 If you are unable to access Event Portal, contact an Administrator to update your permissions.

 Create an Application Domain

-When you create an application domain, you set one or more topic domains.
-Topic domains define the top level categories in your topic hierarchy and can be used to start the topic addresses for events within the application domain.
+When you create an application domain, you can set one or more topic domains.
+Topic domains define the top level categories in your topic hierarchy.
+They can also be used as the root of an entire topic address for events within the application domain.
 To learn more, see Topic Addresses.

 To create an application domain perform these steps.